There's Something About Remy: Based on a True Story: Background

-There's Something About Remy: Based On A True Story peaked at number 33 on Billboard 200, number 2 on Billboard Top Rap Albums and number 7 on Billboard Top R&B/Hip-Hop Albums.
-The album sold over 35,000 copies in its first week and by 2007 had sold over 160,000 copies.

 Singles

 The album's lead single, called "Whuteva" was released on August 2, 2005.
 The song peaked at number 1 on Billboard Bubbling Under R&B/Hip-Hop Songs chart, number 18 on the Hot R&B/Hip-Hop Songs and number 79 on the Top R&B Songs.
 In December 2006, the music video was added to her Official YouTube account.

 The album's second single, called "Conceited" was released on December 13, 2005.
 The song peaked at number 7 Billboard Hot R&B/Hip-Hop Song Recurrents chart, number 17 on the Hot Rap Tracks, number 90 on the Billboard Hot 100, number 71 on Billboard Radio Songs chart, number 24 on Billboard R&B/Hip-Hop Airplay chart, number 4 on Billboard Bubbling Under R&B/Hip-Hop Songs and number 17 on Billboard Rap Airplay chart.
 The music video premiered on January 7, 2006, on VH1.

 The album's third single, "Feel So Good" was released on April 25, 2006.
 The song features a guest appearance from American singer-songwriter Ne-Yo.
 The song peaked at number 1 on Billboard Bubbling Under Hot 100, number 20 on the Hot R&B/Hip-Hop Songs, number 11 on Billboard Hot Rap Songs, number 11 on Billboard Rap Airplay chart and number 2 on Billboard R&B/Hip-Hop Recurrents chart with no promotion.
-The visual was scheduled to film in Dominican Republic but never resumed due to Remy completely shutting down all disagreements and dehumanizing staff with brutal verbal confrontations that ultimately lead her to cut ties ending all business deals with both Record Labels.
+A video was scheduled to be filmed in the Dominican Republic, but never took place.

+Critical reception

+AllMusic critic Andy Kellman described the album as a confident and assertive debut, highlighting Remy Ma’s ability to match high-energy production on tracks like "Whuteva" and "Conceited."
+He noted that while much of the album focuses on self-celebration rather than substance, her delivery and presence remain compelling.
+Kellman added that more reflective songs like "Still" show emotional depth, though they are ultimately overshadowed by the album’s more aggressive, club-oriented material.
+Jason Richards, writing for Now, remarked that Ma was "working with the sort of production hotness usually reserved for her more obese, more famous pals" on the album.

+Spin critic Julianne Escobedo Shepherd described the album as a rejection of gender categorization, noting that Ma "opens fire on both men and women" while adopting a "fortress of prefab personas" in a male-dominated rap landscape.
+She praised the production but found some themes less convincing, concluding that the autobiographical songs best demonstrate her fearlessness.
+PopMatters editor Justin Cober-Lake argued that the album was weighed down by repetitive self-aggrandizement despite flashes of skill, criticizing parts of the lyricism while praising some production.
+He concluded that the later, more introspective tracks reveal greater depth and are the album's strongest moments.